From tempting truffles to freshly baked brownies, you can treat yourself to all kinds of indulgence from these outstanding chocolate in Leeds.

 Charbonnel et Walker, 19 County Arcade, Leeds, West Yorkshire, LS1 6BW.

 If you’re looking for a packed chocolate shop that’s a treat for the eyes as well as the taste buds, head to Lindt in Trinity Leeds.
 It’s wall-to-wall colour, with every flavour of chocolate you could imagine wrapped in shimmering twists of foil.
-Classics like milk, white and hazelnut truffles are all here, alongside more indulgent treats like strawberries & cream and dark mint.
-Melt-in-the-mouth bars of chocolate make an appearance too, with tempting flavours including dark raspberry, intense lime and even chilli if you’re feeling brave enough.
+Classics like milk, white and hazelnut truffles are all here, alongside more indulgent treats like dark mint and strawberries & cream.
+Melt-in-the-mouth bars of chocolate make an appearance too, with tempting flavours including dark raspberry, intense lime and even chilli.
 If the assortment boxes aren’t to your liking, grab a bag and create your own truffle pick ’n’ mix from the huge in-store selection.

 Lindt, 2.28 Trinity Leeds, Leeds, West Yorkshire, LS1 5AR.

 Personalised gifts are the name of the game at Thorntons, with your chance to ice, engrave or print any message you like on a range of chocolate boxes, truffles and even afternoon tea gift sets.
 They’ve been practising since 1922, so it’s no wonder they’re one of the best in Leeds.
 Just after some chocolate to enjoy at home?
 You can get everything from chocolate boxes to bags of fudge and flavour collections.
 Prefer something refreshing on a hot day?
 Thorntons have their very own ice cream window, serving up delights like Sicilian lemon meringue and classic mint choc chip alongside rhubarb and custard.
 They’ll even give you a free taster if you ask nicely.